kalletolonen/pythondjango/notes.md

 MDN Django tutorials
 Django documentation / foreign key

+Explain parameters when using commands.

+Explain professional terms.

+Explain the purpose!

+df -h #check disk status
+free -h #check ram

+pandoc for md to html
+-> file.md -o target.html

+fg brings the last process to foreground that was put to background with ctrl + z  in cli.

+In Micro:
+retab can fix indendation errors (mixed tabs & spaces)

+### Network errors

+Wikipedia internet protocol suite.

+	ip a
+	ip routes

+1. Try out ping to your ip
+2. Try out ping to router
+3. Try out ping to 8.8.8.8
+4. Try out host to known site
+5. Try out: time host domain

 ## Django
 - models is the file that contains models and forms